 To mitigate pricey outlays, organizations can consider more cost-effective options, said Tim Banting, an analyst at GlobalData Plc.
 As an example, he cited Kaptivo, a $400 device that digitizes dry-erase boards.
 Teams could couple Kaptivo with a camera and microphone from Logitech, for example.
 This kind of setup would not require much room remediation.

 To complicate budget issues, organizations are unsure who should pay for touchscreen displays, Lazar said.
 For example, should IT buy the products, or do these systems fall under the facilities budget or a line of business?

 Interoperability a key hurdle

-In addition to cost, organizations are lamenting the lack of interoperability among these closed collaboration systems, Lazar said.
+In addition to cost, organizations are lamenting the lack of interoperability among some of these collaboration systems, Lazar said.
 To use the Spark Board, for instance, organizations need to commit to Cisco Spark software.
 To use the Surface Hub, unified communications customers need to commit to Skype for Business.
 A Google G Suite plan is required to use Jamboard.

 Organizations with multivendor environments -- with a mix of Cisco and Microsoft services -- have to pick one provider.
 If you use Cisco for video conferencing and Microsoft for collaboration apps, which interactive whiteboard do you pick?
 Currently, the vendors' boards are not interoperable and probably won't be anytime soon, Lazar said.